jounihenrikki/bashy/README.md

 Tiny yet powerful Bash scripting environment for greater productivity

-Bashy was developed to help managing isolated appliances by a guy who had nothing but command shell in his toolbox.
+Bashy was developed to help manage appliances in isolated environments by a guy who had nothing but command shell in his toolbox.
-Slowly Bashy became a shiny jewel, demonstrating many of the fine capabilities of Bash.
+Over the years Bashy has become a crown jewel in the box, demonstrating many of the fine capabilities of Bash.
-The guy lived happily everafter with his toolbox.
+Please feel free to bring in your ideas and help in testing the scripts.

 This bashy-core package is the minimun set of files, the platform to build scripts on.
 Plus some extras for demonstration and inspiration.